-but no such system is available outside of research settings.

 Intraperitoneal insulin delivery

 From a physiological standpoint, intraperitoneal insulin delivery is attractive due to a faster insulin absorption and first-pass hepatic metabolism.
 Although implantable pump therapy has been available for over three decades and a potential amelioration of metabolic and endocrine dysregulation in type 1 diabetes has been documented, its use is limited.120 In a closed-loop setting, a proof of concept non-randomized pilot trial compared fully-automated closed-loop delivering intraperitoneal insulin via DiaPort (Roche Diagnostics, Mannheim, Germany) to that with subcutaneous insulin delivery.121 However, the use of intraperitoneal delivery appears limited to people with life-limiting issues related to subcutaneous insulin delivery.